 Value engineering is the systemic process of evaluating existing or new products during the design phase to enhance product value by reducing costs and increasing functionality.
-The value of an article is defined as the most economical way to produce an article without harming its purpose.
+An article’s value is defined as the most economical way to produce an article without harming its purpose.
 Therefore, reducing costs over quality will be a cost reduction strategy.
 Value engineering does not mean that the quality of products developed should be of low standard in a bid to reduce cost.

 Miles defines the value of the product as the ratio between function and cost.
-The function of an element is the specific work for which it was designed, the cost related to the cost of the component during its life cycle.
-The function/cost ratio implies that the value of a product can be increased by improving its function or reducing its cost.
+An element’s function is the specific work for which it was designed, the cost related to the cost of the component during its life cycle.
+The function/cost ratio implies that a product’s value can be increased by improving its function or reducing its cost.
 In value engineering, costs related to production, design, maintenance, and replacement are included in the analysis.

 For example, assuming we want to design a new product that will last for only two years.
-The product will, therefore, be created with the cheapest materials and features that will be used until the end of its life cycle, which will save money for both the manufacturer and the end consumer.
+Therefore, the product will be created with the cheapest materials and features that will be used until the end of its life cycle, which will save money for both the manufacturer and the end consumer.
 This is an example of value improvement through cost savings.

-Another manufacturing company may decide to create added value by optimizing the function of a product at a minimal cost.
-In this case, the function of each article component will be evaluated to develop a detailed analysis of the product’s destination.
+Another manufacturing company may decide to create added value by optimizing a product’s function at a minimal cost.
+In this case, each article component’s function will be evaluated to develop a detailed analysis of the product’s destination.
 Part of value analysis will require an assessment of the multiple ways in which the project or product can perform its function.